dimenerno/dimenerno.github.io/_posts/2025-07-18-boolean-algebra-en.md

 | $1$ | $0$ | $1$           | $0$           | $0$       |
 | $1$ | $1$ | $1$           | $1$           | $0$       |

 Building on this insight, we can naturally extend the domain of Boolean algebra from $\lbrace 0, 1 \rbrace$ to $[0, 1]$.
 For instance, $0.2 \lor 0.7 = 0.7$ and $0.3 \land \lnot(0.9) = 0.1$.
 Developing this idea further, we can define operations structurally similar to Boolean algebra on sets with appropriate order relations, and conversely, sets with operations structurally similar to Boolean algebra can be given appropriate order relations.
-This is the genesis of Boolean algebraic structures.
+This is the idea of Boolean algebraic structures.

 <blockquote>
 <p><b>Definition.</b> When binary operations $\lor, \land$ and unary operation $\lnot$ defined on a set $A$ with two elements $0$ and $1$ satisfy the following axioms, we call $(A, 0, 1, \lor, \land, \lnot)$ a <b>Boolean algebraic structure</b>.</p>